cjmalloy/jasper/README.md

 The identity layer of the Jasper model defines how entities are stored or retrieved.
 A system operating at this layer should be extremely lenient when validating entities.
 Only the identity fields of the entity need to be considered.
 The identity fields are:
-1. Tag-like entities: (Tag, Origin, Modified)
+1. Refs: (URL, Origin, Modified)
-2. Ref-like entities: (URL, Origin, Modified)
+2. Tags: (Tag, Origin, Modified)
-3. Origins: (Origin, Modified)

 ### Indexing Layer
-The indexing layer of the Jasper model adds tags to the Ref-like entities.
+The indexing layer of the Jasper model adds tags to Refs.
 A system operating at this layer should support tag queries.

 ### Application Layer
 The application layer of the Jasper model includes all entity fields.
 Plugins and templates are validated